microsoft/Mastering-the-Marketplace/partner-center/index.md

 You may have started your online presence in the commercial marketplace with a simple listing to advertise your services.
 This does not, however, create a transactable offer that can be sold through the marketplace.
 This video shows how to convert your existing listing into a fully transactable SaaS Offer.

-## Configuring a Virtual Machine Offer in Partner Center – Demo
+## Creating a Virtual Machine Offer in Partner Center (Demo)

+<a href="https://go.microsoft.com/fwlink/?linkid=2197587" target="_blank">Video</a>

+See how to create a Virtual Machine offer in Partner Center to include creating the offer, configuring a basic CRM integration, specifying offer properties, listing details, and resell with CSP settings.
+This video does not go into the specifics of creating the Virtual Machine plans for the offer, which will be seen in a later demo.

+## Publish Your Virtual Machine Offer with Partner Center (Demo)

-<a target="_blank" href="https://go.microsoft.com/fwlink/?linkid=2196154">Video</a>
+<a href="https://go.microsoft.com/fwlink/?linkid=2197498" target="_blank">Video</a>

-Learn how to set up technical configurations for Azure Marketplace virtual machine offers within Partner Center.
-You’ll look at machine generations, disk versions, share image gallery vs. SAS URI, and more.
+This demonstration takes you through creating a plan for your Virtual Machine offer, associating the correct image to the plan, and setting other configuration options on your Virtual Machine.
+After completing the plan configuration you get to see the offer published.

 ## Partner Center with Azure Managed Applications Overview